 Fee reductions are available for some applicants.
 Please contact email@example.com for information on qualified reductions.

-Tuition fee breakdown for the Flexible Executive MBA - September 2016 and March 2017 intake.
+Tuition fee breakdown for the Flexible Executive MBA - March 2017 and September 2017 intake.

-We have a number of scholarships and bursaries available for the Flexible Executive MBA in 2016.
+We have a number of scholarships and bursaries available for the UK-based Flexible Executive MBA in 2017.

 A scholarship is financial support awarded by an academic institution to a student on the basis of academic merit.
 A key consideration in our selection of Henley's Flexible Executive MBA Scholarship awards will therefore be the degree to which we believe the candidate will make a significant contribution to the quality of the Henley MBA programme.